ripple/validator-registry-api/README.md

 # validators-registry-api

-Node.js server application to track and reward validator performance, and report on the state of the ripple peer network.
+Node.js server application to track and publish rippled validator performance and ownership.

 a [Sails](http://sailsjs.org) application